-Instructions on how to use Ozempic 1 mg solution for injection in pre-filled pen Please read these instructions carefully before using your Ozempic pre-filled pen.
-Ozempic pre-filled pen and
+Instructions on how to use Ozempic 1 mg solution for injection in pre-filled pen

+Please read these instructions carefully before using your Ozempic pre-filled pen.

 Do not use the pen without proper training from your doctor or nurse.